 Decentralized finance has become a real game-changer in the financial sector.
 Essentially, between 2020 and 2021 the popularity of DeFi took off.
 According to an extensive report provided by DAppRadar, DeFi transaction volume (TVL) has grown by a staggering 1178%: from $21 billion in 2019 to almost $270 billion in 2020.

-DeFi encompasses financial services provided via blockchains, the most popular being Ethereum.
+DeFi encompasses financial software development services provided via blockchains, the most popular being Ethereum.
 DeFi makes it possible for users globally to conduct multiple financial operations, including lending, borrowing, buying insurance, trading derivatives and assets, sending and streaming money around the world without having to resort to a third party or governing body for help.
 Instead, DeFi makes use of smart contracts that help connect network users with each other directly, allowing for smooth and global P2P communication.

 Smart contracts are the core constituent of DeFi.
 They are responsible for powering programmable digital assets as well as decentralized applications.
 Smart contracts can, for example, automate pre-defined agreement terms between buyers and sellers, removing any intermediaries from the process.
 The terms provided in the contract can never be altered, deleted, or added.
 Yet, they are available for anyone to inspect and audit, which means that the community is always able to spot malicious activity taking place on the network.